 \subsection{Main results}

 In this paper, we will construct blow-up solutions for \eqref{CP} for $1\leq \beta<2$.
-Similar to the half-wave case, the viriel argument does not work for general $L^2$ critical fractional Schr\"odinger case either.
+Similar to the half-wave case, the virial argument does not work for general $L^2$-critical fractional Schr\"odinger case either.
 Besides, we still lack the pseudo-conformal symmetry here to construct minimal mass blow-up solution directly.
 In \cite{KLR}, the authors claimed that minimal mass blow-up solutions for \eqref{CP} in the case $1<\beta<2$ could also be constructed by using the same argument.
-In \cite{BHL}, the authors proved that under suitable assumptions, there exist solutions to \eqref{CP}, which blow up either in finite time or infinite time by using a localized viriel argument.
-But in this paper, we will focusing on the slightly supercritical mass case:
+In \cite{BHL}, the authors proved that under suitable assumptions, there exist solutions to \eqref{CP}, which blow up either in finite time or infinite time by using a localized virial argument.
+In this paper, we will focus on the slightly supercritical mass case:

-First of all, we introduce the following spectral property: \begin{definition}[Spectral Property] Let us consider the following two Schr\"odinger type operators: